weatherforce/weatherforce.github.io/content/legend_in_ipyleaflet.md

 ![image](/images/map_legend.png)

 In a previous blog post, we announced the release of [ipyleaflet-legend](http://tech.weatherforce.org/blog/ipyleaflet-legend-release/).
-Soon after the release, Something unexpected happened!
-An issue was filled on our repository from ipyleaflet maintainer [martinRenou](https://github.com/martinRenou)!Martin asked if we were willing to put the code directly in ipyleaflet code base.
-We were, and we did!
+Soon after, something unexpected happened.
+An issue was filled on our repository from [martinRenou](https://github.com/martinRenou) who is an ipyleaflet maintainer!
+Martin asked if we were willing to put the code directly into ipyleaflet.
+We were, and so we did!
 It is now released and available as LegendControl, within ipyleaflet🎉.
-Do not hesitate to try it out, [here is an example](https://ipyleaflet.readthedocs.io/en/stable/api_reference/legend_control.html)
+Do not hesitate to try it out, [here is an example](https://ipyleaflet.readthedocs.io/en/stable/api_reference/legend_control.html).

-We are very proud to have contributed to [ipyleaflet](https://ipyleaflet.readthedocs.io/en/stable/), and we would like to thanks Martin and the ipyleaflet team for the opportunity of doing so.👍
+We are very proud to have contributed to [ipyleaflet](https://ipyleaflet.readthedocs.io/en/stable/), and we would like to thank Martin and the ipyleaflet team for giving us the opportunity to do so.👍